-If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan.
-Enroll in the new Medicare health plan.
-You will automatically be disenrolled from Sonder Complete Health Medicare Advantage (HMO) when your new plan's coverage begins.
+If you would like to switch from our plan to: This is what you should do: Another Medicare health plan • Enroll in the new Medicare health plan.
+Your new coverage will begin on the first day of the following month.
+You will automatically be disenrolled from Sonder Dual Complete (HMO D-SNP) (HMO D-SNP) when your new plan's coverage begins.

-If you would like to switch from our plan to: This is what you should do: • Original Medicare with a separate Medicare prescription drug plan. • Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from Sonder Complete Health Medicare Advantage (HMO) when your new plan's coverage begins. • Original Medicare without a separate Medicare prescription drug plan. • Send us a written request to disenroll Contact Member Services if you need more information on how to do this. • You can also contact Medicare , at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY/TDD users should call 1-877-486-2048. • You will be disenrolled from Sonder Complete Health Medicare Advantage (HMO) when your coverage in Original Medicare begins.
+If you would like to switch from our This is what you should do: plan to: Original Medicare with a separate • Enroll in the new Medicare prescription drug Medicare prescription drug plan plan.
+Your new coverage will begin on the first day of the following month.
+You will automatically be disenrolled from Sonder Dual Complete (HMO D-SNP) (HMO D-SNP) when your new plan's coverage begins.
+Original Medicare without a separate • Send us a written request to disenroll.
+Medicare prescription drug plan Contact Member Services if you need more o If you switch to Original Medicare information on how to do this. and do not enroll in a separate • You can also contact Medicare, at 1-800-Medicare prescription drug plan, MEDICARE (1-800-633-4227), 24 hours a Medicare may enroll you in a drug day, 7 days a week, and ask to be disenrolled. plan, unless you have opted out of TTY users should call 1-877-486-2048. automatic enrollment. • You will be disenrolled from Sonder Dual o If you disenroll from Medicare Complete (HMO D-SNP) (HMO D-SNP) prescription drug coverage and go when your coverage in Original Medicare 63 days or more in a row without begins. creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.